chaniahoffman/01-My-Blog/README.md

 *A view of a grow-out pen*

 My college operates a small hog farm in southern Missouri.
 However, we are anything but typical.
 We manage 20-30 sows as a farrow to finish, but the catch is that our pigs are kept on pasture.
-Pasture pigs is a concept often considered outdated or not practical for the real world.
+Pasture raised pigs is a concept often considered outdated or not practical for the real world.
 Nevertheless, pasture raised pork is regaining some of its popularity, especially as a specialty product in niche markets.
 Our operation focuses on learning, and as a result, we employ various concepts throughout the farm to teach and challenge the students.
 We do face limitations that prevent us from experiencing all aspects of the commercial hog industry, but the skills learned can be easily transferred and built upon.

 With this writing experience, I am going to provide you, the reader, with a sense of the challenges that we face when dealing with hogs.
 My primary focus is the daily activities of working at the hog farm through my college and contributing some of the knowledge that I have gained from working at a commercial facility.
 I will describe our selection criteria for pigs, maintaining animal health and welfare, as well as housing and containment in a pasture setting.
 Every day on the farm is different, but the main objectives are consistent.
 My goal is to share some of my passion for the industry.
 Raising hogs is not an easy or glorious job; it is dirty, time-consuming, smelly, and loud.
 However, it is highly rewarding.
 Pigs are extremely intelligent creatures, and each one has a distinct personality that is seen over time.
 This brings many challenges to the farmer, but by overcoming and accepting the difficulties, the farmer gains pride in what he or she does.